khalidelboray/sbing/README.md

   * `perl6 --search --keyword=site:google.com --out=file-name --json --pages=20`
     * --search will start the search proccess
-    * --keyword sets the querey keyword
+    * --keyword sets the query keyword
     * --out sets the output file name
     * --json sets the output format to json file with sarch results
     * --pages sets number of pages to scrap